aimug-org/alc-docs/.context/index.md

   - Provided comprehensive documentation for each asset type
   - Designed for maximum email client compatibility

-- Added email templates for mailing list (2025-03-20)
+- Added welcome email template for mailing list (2025-03-20)
   - Created welcome email template with Buttondown integration
   - Updated to use HTML formatting for better email client compatibility
   - Added documentation for template usage and maintenance